samanipour/Computer-Networks/Labs/Lab-5/README.md

    1. Configure the **hostnames** of the routers in the router itself to prevent confusion (via the CLI).
    1. Configure **IP addresses** on all router interfaces that are connected to subnets.
    1. Disable the DHCP Client on each router.
 (Unless you ran Wireshark on a link, you wouldn't have previously noticed that a new MikroTik router defaults to running a DHCP client on Ether1, trying to auto-configure that network port so a new administrator can access the router over the network.
 It's not helpful for us here.) `ip dhcp-client print` followed by `ip dhcp-client remove numbers=0` will eliminate this.
    1. Configure **dynamic routing (RIP)** between subnets 1, 2, and 3.
-After configuration, verify with `routing rip route print` that the route table is as you desire.
+After configuration, verify with `/ip route print` that the route table is as you desire.
       1. Don’t be lazy this time and run RIP on “all” interfaces.
 Only run RIP on the interfaces between Router1 and Router2.
       1. `routing rip interface add interface=etherX send=v2 receive=v2 # For the interface going to other routers`
       1. `routing rip interface add interface=etherY passive=yes # For the interface going to clients`